dragon-fire-fly/organisation_app_api/TESTING.md

 All files in the project have been run through the internal pycodestyle linter in VSCode during development.
 In addition, the [Black](https://pypi.org/project/black/) pep8 validation tool was used on all files, installed into my VSCode environment throughout the development of the project.
 The line-length setting for Black was amended to 79 instead of the default 108 to comply with best practices.

+There are no remaining PEP8 issues that I am aware of.

 To install and run pycode style: